Armored Heart: L'Odeur de l'Amour

 “Huh?”

-“Not the quickest fuse in the battery, is she?” said Wynn, and Seeker glared at her.
+“Not the sharpest knife in the drawer, is she?”
+Said Wynn, and Seeker glared at her.
 “I cast a spell on your wine, and sowed some seeds of discontent and paranoia,” she innocently said, like she hadn’t just messed with her mind like it was nothing.
 “Mortal minds are as malleable as clay.”

 Dear began to piece things together, slowly.
 All of this stuff, people playing with her mind, she hated it.
 She didn’t like it when Seeker did it, but at least she trusted her.
 Anger boiled up in her at the thought of Wynn and Gorance having both changed things about her, and dread at the increasingly likely prospect it would happen again.